We encourage healthier eating and drinking practices, through various initiatives

 In 2010, Danone launched the ‘Eat Like a Champ’ education program to tackle the growing issue of poor nutrition and obesity among children in the UK.
 A free healthy-eating educational program, aimed at primary school children aged between nine and ten, it encourages participants to explore healthier choices in a fun way with the help of inspiring ambassadors.
 In 2020, Eat Like A Champ ran in UK primary classes, reaching 117,230 children.

 Mum, Dad: I Prefer Water

 In 2006, Danone found that only 12% of Polish children’s fluid intake was plain water.
 With concern about obesity on the rise, we launched ‘Mum, Dad: I prefer water’ campaign, a comprehensive educational program targeting children, parents and teachers.
-Now in its third year, the program has reached 700,000 children in 6,000 educational institutions and 800,000 parents.
+Now in its fifteenth year, the program has reached 1,829,663 children in 16,439 educational institutions.

 Stand by Mums

 In Romania, there is a shortage of qualified doctors and midwives, so with the support of the Danone Ecosystem Fund and Early Life Nutrition Romania we worked with Red Cross Romania and the White Cross, to launch our ‘Stand by Mums’ project.
 It supports the development of a network of Perinatal Educators for mothers-to-be, helping them to make healthier choices for their own diet and that of their newborn.